 The CLS seeks to broaden the base of American studying languages that are critical to the U.S. Department of State.
 The program aims for participants to gain the equivalent of one year of language acquisition through the scholarship.
 The following languages are offered and require the equivalent amount of study to be eligible:

-- No previous study: Azerbaijani, Bangla, Hindi, Indonesian, Korean, Punjabi, Swahili, Turkish, Urdu
+- No previous study: Azerbaijani, Bangla, Hindi, Indonesian, Persian, Punjabi, Swahili, Turkish, Urdu

-- One year previous study: Arabic, Brazilian Portuguese, Persian
+- One year previous study: Arabic, Korean, Portuguese, Russian

 Program sites and dates vary by language.
 Interested applicants should review the program information as some dates may conflict with the UC Davis academic schedule.